A Community for Women in Difficult Marriages

 Destructive Marriage

-One partner's harmful behavior (abuse, betrayal, or control) causes ongoing damage, pain, and fear for the other.
+One partner's harmful behavior (betrayal, control or addiction) causes ongoing damage, pain, and fear for the other.

 “Friendship is born that moment when one person says to another, What!
 You too?
 I thought I was the only one.’”